Game 2 Box Score

 Pacific’s most serious threat of the afternoon came in the top of the second inning when the Boxers capitalized on two walks by Paavola to load the bases with one out.
 But the powerful righthander worked her way out of the jam, striking out Kaitlyn Shikada and coaxing Kiera Melton to pop up to end the inning.

 Linfield pushed all three of its runs across in the third frame.
-A double to center field by Wallo scored McKenna Spieth (Soph., Vancouver, Wash.) and Erin Carson (Soph., Camas, Wash.) for a 2-0 Linfield lead.
-Then Karleigh Prestianni (Sr., Grants Pass, Ore.) tapped a sacrifice to right field that plated Grace Middelstadt (Soph., Battle Ground, Wash.).
+A double to center field by Wallo scored McKenna Spieth (Jr., Vancouver, Wash.) and Erin Carson (Jr., Camas, Wash.) for a 2-0 Linfield lead.
+Then Karleigh Prestianni tapped a sacrifice to right field that plated Grace Middelstadt (Jr., Battle Ground, Wash.).

 Carson, the No. 8 hitter, went 2 for 2 and Spieth, batting ninth, picked up Linfield’s other hit.